openPupil/Open-PupilEXT/README.md

 <a id="7">**[7]**</a> Thiago Santini, Wolfgang Fuhl, David Geisler and Enkelejda Kasneci.
 EyeRecToo: Open-source Software for Real-time Pervasive Head-mounted Eye Tracking.
 VISIGRAPP 2017.

-## 7. Open source projects inside PupilEXT
+## 8. Open source projects inside PupilEXT
-For a full list of all open-source projects and publications from the literature that are part of PupilEXT, please read our work or check out the "Open Source Lincences" window under "Help" in the PupilEXT interface.

-[**QT**](https://www.qt.io/) is an open-source widget toolkit for creating graphical user interfaces as well as cross-platform applications that run on various software and hardware platforms such as Linux, Windows, macOS, Android or embedded systems.
-(License: GPL2.0/3.0 & LGPL 3.0)

-[**OpenCV**](https://opencv.org/) is a highly optimized computer vision library with focus on real-time applications.
-In this repository it is used for image manipulation and plotting of ellipse pupil detections.
-(License: Apache 2 / BSD)

-[**Basler Pylon**](https://www.baslerweb.com/en/products/software/basler-pylon-camera-software-suite/pylon-open-source-projects/) is a software package consisting of an easy-to-use SDK as well as drivers and tools that let you operate any Basler camera on a PC with a Windows, Linux, or macOS operating system.
-(License: Not specified)

-[**QCustomPlot**](https://www.qcustomplot.com/) is a Qt C++ widget for plotting and data visualization.
-It has no further dependencies and is well documented.
-(License: GPL 3.0)
+PupilEXT integrates several open source libraries.
+This document provides a list of the used libraries.
+The respective licenses of the libraries are provided as *.txt file in in the subfolder `3rdparty/PupilEXT_Third_Party_Licenses`.

+### List of Pupil Detection Libraries

-[**EyeRecToo**](https://github.com/tcsantini/EyeRecToo) is an open-source eye tracking software for head-mounted eye tracker and integrates the most advanced state-of-the-art open-source pupil detection algorithms.
+<a id="EyeRecToo" href="https://github.com/tcsantini/EyeRecToo"><b>EyeRecToo</b></a> is an open-source eye tracking software for head-mounted eye tracker and integrates the most advanced state-of-the-art open-source pupil detection algorithms.
 We used the implementation of the EyeRecToo’s pupil class and the integrated detection methods for PupilEXT.
-(License: Copyright (c) 2018, Thiago Santini / University of Tübingen). **License:** For academic and non-commercial use only ([Link](https://github.com/tcsantini/EyeRecToo/blob/master/LICENSE)).
+(License: Copyright (c) 2018, Thiago Santini / University of Tübingen). **License:** For academic and non-commercial use only ([Link License](https://github.com/tcsantini/EyeRecToo/blob/master/LICENSE) | [Project Page](https://github.com/tcsantini/EyeRecToo)).

-**[PuRe:](https://www.sciencedirect.com/science/article/abs/pii/S1077314218300146?via%3Dihub)** Thiago Santini, Wolfgang Fuhl, Enkelejda Kasneci, PuRe: Robust pupil detection for real-time pervasive eye tracking. *Computer Vision and Image Understanding*. **2018**, ISSN 1077-3142. https://doi.org/10.1016/j.cviu.2018.02.002.
+<a id="PuRe" href="https://www.sciencedirect.com/science/article/abs/pii/S1077314218300146?via%3Dihub"><b>PuRe</b></a> Thiago Santini, Wolfgang Fuhl, Enkelejda Kasneci, PuRe: Robust pupil detection for real-time pervasive eye tracking. *Computer Vision and Image Understanding*. **2018**, ISSN 1077-3142. https://doi.org/10.1016/j.cviu.2018.02.002.
 Part of the [EyeRecToo](https://github.com/tcsantini/EyeRecToo) software.
 Copyright (c) 2018, Thiago Santini, University of Tübingen. **License:** For non-commercial purposes only ([Link](https://github.com/tcsantini/EyeRecToo/blob/master/EyeRecToo/src/pupil-detection/PuRe.h)).

-**[PuReST:](https://github.com/tcsantini/EyeRecToo/blob/master/EyeRecToo/src/pupil-tracking/PuReST.h)** Thiago Santini, Wolfgang Fuhl, Enkelejda Kasneci.
+<a id="PuReST" href="https://github.com/tcsantini/EyeRecToo/blob/master/EyeRecToo/src/pupil-tracking/PuReST.h"><b>PuReST</b></a> Thiago Santini, Wolfgang Fuhl, Enkelejda Kasneci.
 PuReST: Robust pupil tracking for real-time pervasive eye tracking. *Symposium on Eye Tracking Research and Applications (ETRA)*. **2018**. https://doi.org/10.1145/3204493.3204578.
 Part of the [EyeRecToo](https://github.com/tcsantini/EyeRecToo) software.
 Copyright (c) 2018, Thiago Santini, University of Tübingen. **License:** For non-commercial purposes ([Link](https://github.com/tcsantini/EyeRecToo/blob/master/EyeRecToo/src/pupil-tracking/PuReST.h)).

-**[ElSe:](https://dl.acm.org/doi/10.1145/3204493.3204578)** Wolfgang Fuhl, Thiago Santini, Thomas Kübler, Enkelejda Kasneci.
+<a id="ElSe" href="https://dl.acm.org/doi/10.1145/3204493.3204578"><b>ElSe</b></a> Wolfgang Fuhl, Thiago Santini, Thomas Kübler, Enkelejda Kasneci.
 ElSe: Ellipse Selection for Robust Pupil Detection in Real-World Environments. *ETRA 2016 : Eye Tracking Research and Application.* **2016.** Part of the [EyeRecToo](https://github.com/tcsantini/EyeRecToo) software.
 Copyright (c) 2018, Thiago Santini, University of Tübingen. **License:** For non-comercial use only ([Link](https://github.com/tcsantini/EyeRecToo/blob/master/EyeRecToo/src/pupil-detection/ElSe.h)).

-**[ExCuSe:](https://link.springer.com/chapter/10.1007/978-3-319-23192-1_4)** Wolfgang Fuhl, Thomas Kübler, Katrin Simpel, Wolfgang Rosenstiel, Enkelejda Kasneci.
+<a id="ExCuSe" href="https://link.springer.com/chapter/10.1007/978-3-319-23192-1_4"><b>ExCuSe</b></a> Wolfgang Fuhl, Thomas Kübler, Katrin Simpel, Wolfgang Rosenstiel, Enkelejda Kasneci.
 ExCuSe: Robust Pupil Detection in Real-World Scenarios. *CAIP 2015 : Computer Analysis of Images and Patterns*. **2015**.
 Part of the [EyeRecToo](https://github.com/tcsantini/EyeRecToo) software.
 Copyright (c) 2018, Thiago Santini, University of Tübingen. **License:** For non-comercial use only ([Link](https://github.com/tcsantini/EyeRecToo/blob/master/EyeRecToo/src/pupil-detection/ExCuSe.h)).

-**[Starburst:](https://ieeexplore.ieee.org/document/1565386)** Dongheng Li, Winfield, D., Parkhurst, D. J. Starburst: A hybrid algorithm for video-based eye tracking combining feature-based and model-based approaches. in *2005 IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR’05) - Workshops* vol. 3 79–79 (IEEE, 2005). https://doi.org/10.1109/CVPR.2005.531.
+<a id="Starburst" href="https://ieeexplore.ieee.org/document/1565386"><b>Starburst</b></a> Dongheng Li, Winfield, D., Parkhurst, D. J. Starburst: A hybrid algorithm for video-based eye tracking combining feature-based and model-based approaches. in *2005 IEEE Computer Society Conference on Computer Vision and Pattern Recognition (CVPR’05) - Workshops* vol. 3 79–79 (IEEE, 2005). https://doi.org/10.1109/CVPR.2005.531.
 Based on the [cvEyeTracker](https://github.com/thirtysixthspan/cvEyeTracker) Version 1.2.5 implementation. **License:** GNU General Public License ([Link](https://github.com/thirtysixthspan/cvEyeTracker/blob/master/ransac_ellipse.cpp))

-**[Swirski2D:](https://dl.acm.org/doi/10.1145/2168556.2168585)** Lech Swirski, Andreas Bulling, Neil Dodgson.
+<a id="Swirski2D" href="https://dl.acm.org/doi/10.1145/2168556.2168585"><b>Swirski2D</b></a>  Lech Swirski, Andreas Bulling, Neil Dodgson.
 Robust real-time pupil tracking in highly off-axis images. *ETRA 2012: Proceedings of the Symposium on Eye Tracking Research and Applications*. **2012**. https://doi.org/10.1145/2168556.2168585.  **License:** MIT License, Copyright (c) 2014 Lech Swirski ([Link](https://github.com/LeszekSwirski/pupiltracker/blob/master/LICENSE.md))

+<a id="Swirski3D" href="https://www.cl.cam.ac.uk/research/rainbow/projects/eyemodelfit/"><b>Swirski2D</b></a> Lech Swirski, Neil Dodgson.
+A fully-automatic, temporal approach to single camera, glint-free 3D eye model fitting. *Proceedings of ECEM 2013*. **2013**.  **License:** MIT License, Copyright (c) 2014 Lech Swirski ([Link](https://github.com/LeszekSwirski/singleeyefitter/blob/master/LICENSE.md))

+### List of Software Libraries

+<a id="QT" href="https://www.qt.io/"><b>QT</b></a>  is an open-source widget toolkit for creating graphical user interfaces as well as cross-platform applications that run on various software and hardware platforms such as Linux, Windows, macOS, Android or embedded systems.
+(License: GPL 3.0)

+<a id="QCustomPlot" href="https://www.qcustomplot.com/"><b>QCustomPlot</b></a> is a Qt C++ widget for plotting and data visualization.
+It has no further dependencies and is well documented.
+(License: GPL 3.0)

+<a id="OpenCV" href="https://opencv.org/"><b>OpenCV</b></a> is a highly optimized computer vision library with focus on real-time applications.
+In this repository it is used for image manipulation and plotting of ellipse pupil detections.
+(License: Apache 2 / BSD)

+<a id="Glog" href="https://github.com/google/glog"><b>Glog</b></a> is a library for logging. ([License](https://github.com/google/glog/blob/master/COPYING))

+<a id="Boost" href="https://www.boost.org"><b>Boost</b></a> is a set of various C++ libraries for processing tasks. ([License](https://www.boost.org/users/license.html))

+<a id="Ceres-Solver" href="http://ceres-solver.org"><b>Ceres-Solver</b></a> is a optimisation library. ([License](https://github.com/ceres-solver/ceres-solver/blob/master/LICENSE))

+<a id="Eigen" href="https://eigen.tuxfamily.org/index.php?title=Main_Page#License"><b>Eigen</b></a> is a library for linear algebra. ([License](https://eigen.tuxfamily.org/index.php?title=Main_Page#License))

+<a id="Spii" href="https://github.com/PetterS/spii"><b>Spii</b></a> is a library for optimisation. ([License](https://github.com/PetterS/spii/blob/master/LICENSE))

+<a id="Tbb" href="https://github.com/oneapi-src/oneTBB"><b>Tbb</b></a> is for parallel programming. ([License](https://github.com/oneapi-src/oneTBB/blob/master/LICENSE.txt))

+<a id="Breeze-Icons" href="https://github.com/KDE/breeze-icons"><b>Breeze Icons</b></a> is a set of icons. ([License](https://github.com/KDE/breeze-icons/blob/master/icons/LICENSE))

+<a id="Gflags" href="https://github.com/gflags/gflags"><b>Gflags</b></a> is a library for comandline processing. ([License](https://github.com/gflags/gflags/blob/master/COPYING.txt))

-## 8. Acknowledgment
+## 9. Acknowledgment
 We thank the German Research Foundation (DFG) by funding the research (grant number: 450636577).

 This project was made possible by the outstanding previous published open-source projects in the field of pupil detection and eye-tracking.
 Therefore, we would like to thank the authors of the ground-breaking algorithms PuRe, PuReST, ElSe, ExCuSe, Starburst and Swirski, who made their methods available to the public.
 Namely, we have to thank Wolfgang Fuhl, Thiago Santini, Thomas Kübler, Enkelejda Kasneci, Katrin Sippel, Wolfgang Rosenstiel, Dongheng Li, D. Winfield, D. Parkhurst, Lech Swirski, Andreas Bulling and Neil Dodgson for their open-source contributions which are part of PupilEXT.
 Additionally, we would like to thank the outstanding developers of the software EyeRecToo, whose open-source eye-tracking software inspired us for this work.
 We used the implementation of the EyeRecToo’s pupil class and the integrated detection methods for PupilEXT.

 We appreciate the contributions of Paul Myland, who supported us as a co-supervisor in a bachelor thesis, which topically worked on one part of this project.
 We highly welcome the contribution of Mohammad Zidan for the mechanical construction of the stereo camera system and the NIR illumination, which was done during his bachelor thesis, supervised by Babak Zandi.
 Finally, we would like to thank Felix Wirth and Thomas Lautenschläger who joined us as student assistants in the initial phase of the project.

-## 9. License
+## 10. License

-The work's content is licensed under a [Creative Commons Attribution 4.0 International License.](http://creativecommons.org/licenses/by/4.0/)
+The work's content (Paper) is licensed under a [Creative Commons Attribution 4.0 International License.](http://creativecommons.org/licenses/by/4.0/)

 The embedded code for the STM32 Nucleo is licensed under the [MIT](https://opensource.org/licenses/mit-license.php) license.

 The software PupilEXT is licensed under [GNU General Public License v.3.0.](https://github.com/openPupil/Open-PupilEXT/blob/main/PupilEXT/LICENSE), Copyright (c) 2021 Technical University of Darmstadt.
-PupilEXT is for academic and non-commercial use only.
-Note that third-party libraries used in PupilEXT may be distributed under other open-source licenses.
-Please read the above section 7: Open source projects inside PupilEXT.
+However, the pupil detection functionalities of PupilEXT are only for academic and non-commercial use only.
+Please note that third-party libraries used in PupilEXT may be distributed under other open-source licenses.
+Please read the above section 8: Open source projects inside PupilEXT.